Bidisha: Broadcasting and film-making

 In parallel with her writing, Bidisha has developed a career as a radio and TV arts critic and presenter.
-She is a regular guest on The Big Questions and Sunday Morning Live (BBC One), and also appeared as a regular panellist on BBC Two's Newsnight Review (BBC Two).
+She is a regular guest on The Big Questions and Sunday Morning Live (BBC One), and also appeared as a regular panellist on Newsnight Review (BBC Two).
 For BBC Radio 4 she has contributed regularly to and presented Saturday Review, Front Row, Archive on Four, Heart and Soul and Woman's Hour.
 She was one of the regular presenters of BBC Radio 3's flagship arts programme, Night Waves.

-On the World Service, she was a guest presenter of the books programme The Word, and was the regular presenter for The Strand.
-For Radio 3 and Radio 4 she has presented documentaries on Carl Jung, Iris Murdoch, the role of text in art (in Texting Andy Warhol) and The Countertenor.
-On TV she presented BBC Four's Secret Life of Books series edition on Jane Eyre and the Archive on Four documentary Mustn't Grumble, on complaining.
+On the BBC World Service, she was a guest presenter of the books programme The Word, and was the regular presenter for The Strand.
+For BBC Radio 3 and Radio 4, she has presented documentaries on Carl Jung, Iris Murdoch, the role of text in art (in Texting Andy Warhol) and The Countertenor.
+On television, she presented BBC Four's Secret Life of Books series edition on Jane Eyre and the Archive on Four documentary Mustn't Grumble, on complaining.

-In 2017, she directed the 7-minute solo project An Impossible Poison, which was commissioned by the arts organisation Speaking Volumes and premiered in Berlin in November 2017.
-Her next visual project was a series of video shorts called the Aurora series, of which the first is Aurora: All is Well (October 2020).
+In 2017, she directed the seven-minute solo project An Impossible Poison, which was commissioned by the arts organisation Speaking Volumes and premiered in Berlin in November 2017.
+Her next visual project was a series of video shorts called the Aurora series, of which the first is Aurora: All is Well(October 2020).